SearchSG/dev-portal-admin-portal-docs/application-smartrecommend.md

         - Track only the most recent page viewed
         - Track all pages viewed in the past 6 months
     - **Banner Layout**: Select one layout (styling can be adjusted later, but the layout can’t be changed):
-        - Link Banner
+        - Link Banner (supports up to 6 links)
-        - Horizontally-Stacked Card Banner
+        - Horizontally-Stacked Card Banner (supports up to 4 cards)
-        - Vertically-Stacked Card Banner
+        - Vertically-Stacked Card Banner (supports up to 4 cards)

 5. Define your audience targeting rules then click next.
     ![Create app](images/application/smart_recommend/create_new_rule.png)